 in 2009, a year after my accident.

-Under my clothes, I was covered from the neck down in compression garments.
+Under my clothes, compression garments covered me from the neck down.

-I was uncomfortable and in pain a lot, and
+I was uncomfortable and in pain a lot of times, and

 I hated the way I looked.

 Some days were good, and other days were really bad.

 But this day was one of the good ones.